ipunkt/docker-php-fpm/README.md

 # Configuration
 - php memory limit: Set the environent variable PHP\_MEMORY\_LIMIT to your desired limit. leaving it empty will use 1024M as default
+- php post limit: Set the environent variable PHP\_POST\_MAX\_SIZE to your desired limit. leaving it empty will use 8M as default
+- php file upload size limit: Set the environent variable PHP\_UPLOAD\_MAX\_FILESIZE to your desired limit. leaving it empty will use 2M as default

 # Usage
 ## Docker